Skip to content

 There is no free money; all 30-year mortgages are based on the 10-year U.S. Treasury bond.

-When the bond yields increase, rates go down and vice versa.
+When bond yields increase, rates increase, and vice versa.

-Though most mortgages are packaged as 30-year products, the average mortgage is paid off or refinanced within 10 years, so the 10-year bond is a great bellwether for measuring interest rate change.
+Although most mortgages are packaged as 30-year products, the average mortgage is paid off or refinanced within 10 years; therefore, the 10-year bond serves as an excellent bellwether for measuring interest rate changes.

 Market Timing